 If you are offered CBT, it will usually involve up to 20 sessions across 20 weeks.

 CBT involves talking to a therapist, who will help you explore emotions and thoughts that could be contributing to your eating disorder, and how you feel about your weight and body shape.

 They will help you to adopt regular eating habits and show you how to stick to them.
 They should also show you ways to manage difficult feelings and situations to stop you from relapsing once your therapy ends.

 Treatment for children and young people

 Children and young people will usually be offered family therapy.
 This involves you and your family talking to a therapist, exploring how bulimia has affected you and how your family can support you to get better.

-You may also be offered CBT, which will be the same as the CBT offered to adults.
+If family therapy is not suitable, you may be offered CBT, which will be similar to the CBT offered to adults.

 Looking after yourself

 It's important to look after your health while recovering from bulimia.